Ishan-Bhattacharya/Face_Recognition/README.md

 in single digit integers as they represent list index.
 While executing Recognition.py if IndexError is shown, before showing the list element in the window just reduce the serial value by 1 (new_serial = serial - 1) and the find the elements with the new_serial (names[new_serial]).
+If Error is still given just change the location of the files in "" to be the complete address where they re stored.